decadeofdefeat/church-website-processwire/README.md

 To preview the example website, visit http://church.markgoldsmith.me

+**UPDATE 6/28/2016**
+Added a multi-section page with a sidebar.
+For a preview, visit http://church.markgoldsmith.me/baptism-membership

-Included in this repository is the .sql database file which has all the preloaded content shown on the example website.
+Included in this repository is the church.sql database file which has all the preloaded content shown on the example website.

 For instructions on installing ProcessWire (version 2.7), visit https://github.com/ryancramerdesign/ProcessWire/